Computers for Incoming Students FAQ

 Q) How does ordering a computer work?
 Will you have stock during orientation?

-A) We will have some stock of computers for general purchase during the orientation, but it is best to reserve your computer as soon as possible to ensure that you have it before classes.
+We will have some stock of computers for general purchase during the orientation, but it is best to reserve your computer as soon as possible to ensure that you have it before classes.
 Do not wait too long!

 Q) Do you offer a payment plan or layaway?

 A) We do not offer any manner of payment plan or layaway.
-We are a standard retail store that accepts credit card, debit, Hokie Passport funds, or cash.
+We are a standard retail store that accepts credit card, debit, Hokie Passport funds, cash or check.
 Our rental option for computers can help you split the payments on your computer over one year, with a buyout option at the end of the spring semester.
 Please call us for more details on this program.

 Q) Can I use my scholarship money or financial aid to pay for my computer?